tboulet/Operational-Research/README.md

 This will print the data generation as well as the solution found by the algorithm.

-Algorithms currently implemented are :
+Algorithms, along their tags, currently implemented are :
-- `greedy` : a greedy algorithm that places the VMs on the servers in a greedy way, by placing the VM on the server with the most available resources.
+- `ff` : First Fit algorithm.
+An online algorithm that places the VMs on the servers in a greedy way, by placing the VM on the first server that has enough resources.
-- `random` : a random algorithm that places the VMs on the servers in a random way until it has found a solution.
+- `ffd` : First Fit Decreasing algorithm.
+The same as the First Fit algorithm, but the VMs are sorted by decreasing order of their capacities before being placed.
+- `bf` : Best Fit algorithm.
+An online algorithm that places each VM $j$ on a server $i$ that 1) host the VM and 2) has currently the least averaged normalized capacity.
 - `lp_around` : solve the LP relaxation of the problem, and search randomly around it the valid integer solution.
+- `bnb` : solve the problem using a Branch and Bound algorithm.
-- `pyomo` : formalize the problem under the Pyomo framework and solve it using a MILP solver.
+- `pyo` : formalize the problem under the Pyomo framework and solve it using a MILP solver.

 # Algorithms

-### Greedy
+### First Fit

-This algorithm places the VMs on the servers in a greedy way, by placing the VM on the server with the most available resources.
-This is a very simple algorithm, and is not guaranteed to give the optimal solution.
+This algorithm is a simple online algorithm that places the VMs on the servers in a greedy way, by placing the VM on the first server that has enough resources.

+### First Fit Decreasing

+The same as the First Fit algorithm, but the VMs are sorted by decreasing order of their capacities before being placed.

+Because their are several ressources, we use the "averaged normalized capacity" of the VMs to sort them.
+This is the mean of the normalized ressource capacities, which are the capacities divided by the maximum capacity : $\tilde c_i =\frac{1}{K} \sum_{k=1}^{K} \frac{c_{ik}}{\max_{i'} (c_{i'k})}$.

-### Random
+### Best Fit

-This algorithm places the VMs on the servers in a random way until it has found a solution.
-This is a very simple algorithm.
-It is technically guaranteed to give the optimal solution, but the probability of finding it is very low, so the time to find the solution is very high.
+This algorithm is an online algorithm that places each VM $j$ on a server $i$ that 1) host the VM and 2) has currently the least averaged normalized capacity.
+The normalized capacity of a server is the sum of the normalized capacities of the VMs placed on it, and the normalized capacity of a VM is the sum of the normalized capacities of the servers that host it.

 ### LP Relaxation + Random Around